Punch Down Tools for Network Cabling

-The most common punch down tools available on the market include standard impact tool, universal automatic impact tool and corrosion resistant termination tool.
-A typical punch down tool consists of a handle, an internal spring mechanism, and a removable slotted blade.
-Punch down tools are typically 6-8 inches long with a blade at one end.
-The top and bottom of the tools are usually with different colors to help users identify which side is used to cut the wire.
-Most models have a changeable blade and a pressure adjustment screw or knob.
+The most common punch down tools available on the market include standard impact tools, universal automatic impact tools, and corrosion-resistant termination tools.
+A typical RJ45 punch down tool consists of a handle, an internal spring mechanism, and a removable slotted blade.
+They are typically 6-8 inches long with a blade at one end.
+The top and bottom of the tools are usually in different colors to help users identify which side is used to cut the wire.
+Most punch down tools have a changeable blade and a pressure adjustment screw or knob.

 To accommodate various connector types, punch down tools have different types of blades with 66 blade or 110 blade.
-Different blades are used depending on whether you are terminating 66-block or 110-block which will be explained below.
+Different blades are used depending on whether you are terminating 66-block or 110-block, which is explained below.

 The 66 block is a type of punch down block used to connect sets of wires in a telephone system.
-They have been manufactured in three sizes, A, B and M. A and B have six clips in each row while M has only 4.
-Each row of a 66 block is set up for one pair of wires to be spliced to another pair. however, any pair of clips can be used to connect any two wires.
+They have been manufactured in three sizes, A, B, and M. A and B have six clips in each row while M has only 4.
+Each row of a 66 block is set up for one pair of wires to be spliced into another pair.
+However, any pair of clips can be used to connect any two wires.

-The A blocks spaced the rows further apart, and has been obsolete for many years.
+The A blocks space the rows further apart and have been obsolete for many years.
 The B style is used mainly in distribution panels where several destinations (often 1A2 key telephones) need to connect to the same source.
 The M blocks are often used to connect a single instrument to such a distribution block.
 66 blocks are designed to terminate 22 through 26 AWG solid copper wire.
-66 blocks are available pre-assembled with an RJ-21 female connector that accepts a quick connection to a 25-pair cable with a male end.
-These connections are typically made between the block and the customer premises equipment (CPE).
+66 block punch down tools are available pre-assembled with an RJ-21 female connector that accepts a quick connection to a 25-pair cable with a male end.
+These connections are made between the block and the customer premises equipment (CPE).

-As an updated version of 66 block, 110 block is the core part of the connection management system, used to connect wiring for telephone systems, data network wiring, and other low-voltage wiring applications.
-110 type wiring block is flame retardant, injection-molded plastic to do the basic devices and the termination cabling system is connecting on it.
+As an updated version of 66 block, the 110 punch down block is the core part of the connection management system, used to connect wiring for telephone systems, data network wiring, and other low-voltage wiring applications.
+110-type wiring block is flame retardant, injection-molded plastic to do the basic devices and the termination cabling system is connected to it.

 The 110 block is designed for 22 through 26 gauge solid wire.
-This is the termination used on cat5e patch panel, cat 6 patch panel and RJ-45 jacks.
+This is the termination used on the cat5e patch panel, cat 6 patch panel, and RJ-45 jacks.
 They are also formed into block type terminations the size of small 66 blocks.
-The 110 block is designed for 500 MHz (1 gb/s) or greater bandwidth.
+The 110 punch down tool is designed for 500 MHz (1 gb/s) or greater bandwidth.
 110 blocks are acceptable for use with AES/EBU digital audio at sample rates greater than 268 KHz as well as gigabit networks and analog audio.
-110 type wiring block system uses easy quick-fit plug-hop loops which can be simply rearranged, so it provides a convenient cross-connect to non-professional and technical personnel management system.
+110-type wiring block system uses easy quick-fit plug-hop loops which can be simply rearranged, so it provides a convenient cross-connect to non-professional and technical personnel management systems.

-When it comes to repair or install cables, you’ll inevitably need to cut and position wires.
-Exposed wires can be dangerous and may cause your connections broken.
+When it comes to repairing or installing Ethernet cables, you’ll inevitably need to cut and position wires.
+Exposed wires can be dangerous and may cause your connections to break.
 Punch down tool thus is necessary to ensure that your wires are secure, and meanwhile to help trim and contain the wires in a basic jack.
 Then how to use a punch down tool?
 Just follow the following steps.